 In addition to environmental awareness by consumers, many businesses are seeking to reduce the environmental impacts of their production processes.
 Of course, some of the motivation may be to increase profits or improve public relations, but companies are also becoming more transparent about their environmental impacts.
 The Global Reporting Initiative (GRI) is a nonprofit organization that promotes a standardized approach to environmental impact reporting.
-In 2017, 82 percent of the world's 250 largest corporations used the GRI methodology, including Coca-Cola, Wal-Mart, Apple, and Verizon.
+The GRI guidelines "have become the world's most widely used and internationally accepted tool for corporate transparency," with over 10,000 corporations subscribing to their standards, including 78 percent of the world's 250 largest corporations.
+52